What are vascular studies?

 You will lie on an exam table or bed.

-will be moved around to compare blood flow in different areas of the artery or
+be moved around to compare blood flow in different areas of the artery or vein.

-put on 3 different places on your leg: your thigh, calf, and ankle.
-This is done
+on 3 different places on your leg: your thigh, calf, and ankle.
+This is done to compare

-to compare the blood pressure in these areas.
-The cuff around your thigh will
+the blood pressure in these areas.
+The cuff around your thigh will be inflated first.

 The cuff around your calf will be inflated, and the blood pressure checked.